Gigaspaces/xap-docs/site/content/xap121adm/space-jmx-management.markdown

 # Viewing Thread CPU Usage with JDK 1.6

-JConsole includes a [new tab](http://blog.luminis.nl/luminis/entry/top_threads_plugin_for_jconsole) that displays CPU usage for each JVM thread.
+JConsole includes a {{%exurl "new tab" "http://blog.luminis.nl/luminis/entry/top_threads_plugin_for_jconsole"%}} that displays CPU usage for each JVM thread.
 This tab is displayed using the [-pluginpath](http://java.sun.com/javase/{{%version "java-version"%}}/docs/technotes/guides/management/jconsole.html) JConsole parameter (already implemented in GigaSpaces).

 **To view this tab in your JConsole**: